chowchunfu/MSbf/README.md

 <br />
 Method 2: Use the existing main.exe to run the program

 <img width="576" height="23" alt="image" src="https://github.com/user-attachments/assets/36be9634-188e-435e-b3d0-cee487555cd2" />

-If the file is blocked by the antivirus software or you don't trust the file anyway, please go to the first method.
+If the file is blocked by the antivirus softwares, please use the first method instead.
+##
+Method 3: